jeff-zucker/solid-file-client/README.md

    parent : // parentFolder or undef if none
-    files : // an array of files in the folder folders : // an array of sub-folders in the folder
+    files : // an array of files in the folder folders : // an array of sub-folders in the folder links : // an array of links for the folder itself IF links=include specified }
-}
 ```
 Each item in the arrays of files and sub-folders will be a file object which is the same as a folder object except it does not have the last two fields (files,folders).
 The content-type in this case is not guessed, it is read from the folder's triples, i.e. what the server sends.